AudiologyDesign/design-system/catalog/docs/development/layouts-partials.md

 ## Partial Files

 * `html-top.mustache`
 This will house <html> to the opening of `.page-wrapper` and the Title Tag of a site.
-We have planned adding a fragment for client js scripts to be added.
+We have planned adding a fragment for client .js scripts to be added.

 * `header.mustache`
 This will have the header to the navigation.
 Code will differ between all versions of headers used.

+* `logo.mustache`
+Logo will be placed here.

 * `nav-responsive.mustache`
 Will be in the header.mustache file.
 This is only used for our responsive navigation menu.